 |It takes time to recoup the cost.

 |Pay less money over the life of the loan.

 |You’ll lose money if you sell or refinance before recouping what you spent on points.

 |You might get more benefit from increasing your down payment instead.

 Borrowers typically take four to six years to recoup the cost of buying points.
 So, if you’ve found your forever home, paying for points can save you thousands of dollars.
 But if you expect to sell your home or refinance your mortgage before then, you’ll pay more buying points than you’ll save.

 What is the break-even point?

-The break-even point is the moment when your accumulated monthly savings on interest match the upfront cost of paying points.
+The break-even point is when your accumulated monthly savings on interest match the upfront cost of paying points.
 Once you pass the break-even point, you’ll begin to save money overall.

 How much can you save on your monthly payment?

 Additionally, looking at a loan’s annual percentage rate can be a useful way to compare mortgage costs.
-APR represents the annual cost of borrowing money and factors in the loan’s interest rate, any discount points, and other charges from the lender.
+APR represents the annual cost of borrowing money and includes the interest rate, discount points, and other loan charges and fees.

 Mortgage Points FAQ